 Flights by different airlines may be canceled by the Chinese authorities.
 Interruptions in air travel may take effect on a short schedule and last for several weeks.

 During spring 2022, China has reported the highest rates of coronavirus infection during the entire pandemic, and entire cities may be placed in full lockdown at a short notice.
 New imported cases have mainly been reported on immigration checks at airports or during the quarantine and the spreading of the virus has been attempted to control effectively.

 Provinces where local infections are found are quick to perform mass testing on the population.
 Local authorities control leaving from the province or even from individual residential buildings.
 Much of the country has different rules regarding the use of respirators (including public transport and public areas) and quarantine within the country is possible.

 A large proportion of people wear respiratory protection, depending on the city, even when outdoors.

 The Embassy of Finland in Beijing and the Consulate General in Shanghai have suspended the processing of most visa applications and the Visa Applications Centers (VACs) are closed for the time being.

-The reception of residence permit and passport applications, as well as notarial and legalization services operate normally only in the Embassy in Beijing.
+The reception of residence permit and passport applications, as well as notarial and legalization services operate normally in all Finnish missions in China.

-In case of emergency outside office hours, please contact the Finnish Foreign Ministry's emergency service(layout.types.url.description).
+In case of emergency outside office hours, please contact the Finnish Foreign Ministry's emergency service(layout.types.url.description) (Opens New Window).

-We remind all travelers and those already in the country to submit a travel notification(layout.types.url.description).
+We remind all travelers and those already in the country to submit a travel notification(layout.types.url.description) (Opens New Window).

 If you have already submitted a travel notification and your stay abroad has been extended, it is advisable to change the end date on the travel notification.
 Doing this, we will be informed that you are still in the country, and we can send you notifications and inquiries.
 If you have registered to the service, you can edit the travel notification yourself.
 If you have not registered, you can submit a new travel notification.